Find Posts By Topic

 The City of Seattle is tracking the next round of windstorms and continued impacts from power outages.
 This blog post will be updated with the latest information on places for people to charge devices and get somewhere warm.
-Overnight shelter is available at the Garfield Community Center is available as an overnight shelter starting at 7PM 11/22 in partnership with the Red Cross
+Overnight shelter was available at the Garfield Community Center as an overnight shelter starting at 7PM 11/22 in partnership with the Red Cross.

 Forecast Update